 Other famous cities in Kanagawa Prefecture are Odawara and Yokosuka.
 Odawara is a major transportation hub and best known for the Odawara Castle.
 Yokosuka is a port city which hosts a large naval base for both the Japanese and American fleets.
 With just 10 minute ferry ride from Yokosuka, you will find Sarushima, the only inhabited natural island in Tokyo Bay where you can enjoy barbeque on the beach and explore remains of former military facilities.

-Tochigi – 栃木
+Highlights of Tochigi – 栃木

 This landlocked prefecture is located north part of the Kanto region.
 Two of the most visited spots in Kanto, Nikko and Kegon Falls, are found in Tochigi.
 Nikko is the UNESCO World Heritage Site and best known for Nikko Toshogu Shrine.
 The nearby Kegon Falls is ranked as one of the most beautiful waterfalls in Japan.
 From Tokyo, Nikko (and Kegon Falls) can be reached in about 2 hours, making it a great day trip.